 Staff are not permitted to use personal technology devices while working directly with pupils and/or during their hours of work.
 These should only be used away from areas children access.
-Staff are also not permitted to use their personal phones to take photographs/video images in school.

 Where professional technology devices are provided to staff for the purpose of their role and responsibilities, these are permitted.